squid-cache/squid-cache.github.io/Features/RockStore.rst

  * '''Goal''': Disk cache performance within 80% of modern hardware limits.

- * '''Status''': Started; currently in phase0
+ * '''Status''': Started; unofficially available for v3.1; SMP version is being worked on for v3.2

  * '''ETA''': February 2011